 - Make arrangements to live off campus if that is your intention.
 Do not sign up for a room to help a friend with a rooming situation.

-- Allegations of dishonest or unethical behavior will be investigated by the Residence Life or the appropriate judicial council.
+- Allegations of dishonest or unethical behavior will be investigated by Residence Life or the appropriate judicial council.

-Housing Cancellation Policy
+Housing Cancellation Fee

-The College requires incoming first-year students and rising sophomores to live on campus.
+The college requires incoming first-year students and rising sophomores to live on campus.Beginning fall 2020, that class will have a three year residency requirement.
 It is expected that some students will cancel their registration prior to housing selection.
-However, if at housing selection, demand is still greater than capacity, some rising juniors will be placed on a waiting list (in lottery number order) for housing so that we can accommodate rising sophomores and incoming first year students.
+However, if at housing selection, demand is still greater than capacity, some rising juniors will be placed on a waiting list (in lottery time order) for housing so that we can accommodate rising sophomores and incoming first-year students.
 If a waiting list is needed, it will be a short list.
 As spaces open during the spring and summer, students will be contacted in waiting list order.
 If a student is on the waiting list, the cancellation fee policy will be in effect when the student accepts a housing assignment.
-An update will be emailed to rising juniors on April 1 (the day after East Village selection – EV selection will proceed as normal).
+An update will be emailed to rising juniors on April 1.

-To control room and board costs for residents, the College’s goal is to open the halls in August at 100% occupancy.
+To control room and board costs for residents, the college’s goal is to open the halls in August at 100% occupancy.
 Given the demand from returning students and our admissions goal, it is expected that residence halls will be full this fall.
 On average, 83% of returning students who register for housing selection actually move into the halls in August.
 A few students transfer, and others choose to live off campus or study abroad during the fall semester.
 The Residence Life Office reserves some rooms for incoming students, but cancellations from returning students are expected.
-These cancellations provide the remainder of rooms for first year students.
+These cancellations provide the remainder of rooms for first-year students.